Best Health Insurance in British Columbia (2026 Guide)

 - Measure your coverage gap: Your average monthly out-of-pocket healthcare spending represents the size of your coverage gap, but it’s also important to understand its makeup.
 Are most of your out-of-pocket expenses going towards dental care?
 Medical equipment?
 Your monthly massage?

-- Look for plans with the closest fit for your coverage gap: Here’s where that math comes in — start comparing health insurance plans, looking for coverage that most closely matches your actual spending.
+- Look for plans with the closest fit for your coverage gap: When you compare health insurance plans, look for coverage that matches your actual spending.
 As you review your options, compare the monthly premiums with your current monthly spending.

 - Request quotes from your best matches: Once you’ve found a few plans that are suited to your family members’ health insurance needs, request health insurance quotes from each company.
-Consider underwriters, your family’s current state of wellbeing, and the type of network you prefer for healthcare providers.
-You may want to compare quotes at the same coverage level or request quotes for multiple levels of coverage (say, a standard and enhanced plan from the same insurance company) to find the best fit for your budget.
+You may want to compare quotes at the same coverage level or request quotes for multiple levels of coverage to find the best fit for your budget.

 The best private health insurance in British Columbia is the plan that reduces your medical spending without reducing your medical care.
 PolicyMe’s Guaranteed Issue plans are a good starting point, but the right plan is different for every Canadian.

-Now is a good time to consider whether you might also need life insurance, disability insurance, and critical illness coverage (and double check whether you have any of these through a group plan).
+As you compare your health insurance options, consider whether you and your family might also need life insurance, disability insurance, and critical illness coverage.
 Many health and life insurance companies offer discounts on a bundled policy.

 FAQ: Best health insurance in British Columbia